tedneward/Azgaarnoth/Creatures/Scorpion.md

 >- **Challenge** 3
 >___
 >#### Actions
->***Multiattack.***.
+>***Multiattack***.
 The scorpion makes three attacks: two with its claws and one with its sting.
 >
->***Claw.***.
+>***Claw***.
 Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
 Hit: 6 (1d8 + 2) bludgeoning damage, and the target is grappled (escape DC 12).
 The scorpion has two claws, each of which can grapple only one target.
 >
->***Sting.***.
+>***Sting***.
 Melee Weapon Attack: +4 to hit, reach 5 ft., one creature.
 Hit: 7 (1d10 + 2) piercing damage, and the target must make a DC 12 Constitution saving throw, taking 22 (4d10) poison damage on a failed save, or half as much damage on a successful one.
 >